The Four Outcomes of Exponential Generativity in High-Performing Teams

 The four desired outcomes:

-Innovation- And when a team needs to innovate swifty, it requires the collective strengths of Creativity, Confidence, Boldness and Vision.
+Innovation- And when a team needs to innovate swiftly, it requires the collective strengths of Creativity, Confidence, Boldness, and Vision.

 The challenge is that certain leaders are better at different collections of strengths than others and this must be considered when making the shift.
 The other requirement is that the person operates from a secure and intrinsically motivated inner identity (generative wholeness).
 At Tilt365, we call this the unique amplifier of the leader.
 Whole-person inner strength and balance PLUS the unique amplifier is a powerful combination that enables strong followership versus the divisiveness that is created by insecure or fear-based leaders.